Bernie Carbo: Career

-Carbo was an outfielder who started his career with Cincinnati.
-He had been the Reds' number-one draft pick in the inaugural 1965 draft, ahead of Johnny Bench.
+An outfielder, Carbo was the Cincinnati Reds' first selection (16th overall) in the inaugural 1965 draft, ahead of Johnny Bench, and his first major league hit was a home run.
 In his 1970 rookie season, Carbo posted career highs in batting average (.310), home runs (21), runs batted in (63), hits (113), on-base percentage (.454), slugging average (.551), OPS (1.005) and games played (125).
-Carbo was selected Rookie of the Year by The Sporting News, but he slumped in the next two seasons and was sent to the Cardinals.
+Carbo was selected Rookie of the Year by The Sporting News, but he slumped in the next two seasons and was sent to the St. Louis Cardinals.

-Boston
+Boston Red Sox

-Carbo was traded along with Rick Wise from the Cardinals to the Red Sox for Reggie Smith and Ken Tatum on October 26, 1973.
+After the 1973 season in late October, St. Louis traded Carbo and Rick Wise to the Boston Red Sox for Reggie Smith and Ken Tatum.
 He said of coming to Boston: "When I first met [Red Sox owner] Mr. Yawkey, he was shining shoes in the clubhouse," said Carbo, "and I went up to him and gave him $20 and told him to get me a cheeseburger and fries."
 While playing for the Red Sox, he was a part of the "Buffalo Heads", with Bill "Spaceman" Lee and Ferguson Jenkins.
 Carbo would also carry around a giant stuffed gorilla that was named Mighty Joe Young.
 The gorilla sat next to him in the middle seat on planes.
 Carl Yastrzemski wanted the gorilla placed on the bat rack in the dugout.

 The 1975 World Series matched the Red Sox with the heavily favored Cincinnati Reds, who were looking for their first title since 1940.
 Boston had also suffered a drought by not winning a Series since 1918.
 The clubs battled back and forth, with the Reds winning three of the first five games.
 Carbo was excited to see some of his old teammates.
 Carbo would be on the bench, and his former teammates were sympathetic.
 Clay Carroll inscribed a picture for him and it read "Good luck in the World Series."
 After Game 3, when Carbo hit a home run off him, Carbo said, "They told me Carroll was in here and just went crazy, ripping up the picture into little pieces."

 Game 6 was postponed three days because of rain.
 Carbo did not join his teammates for batting practice at Tufts University because he said he couldn't find it.
 He spent the early part of Game 6 working on his Louisville Slugger.
 "I’m sitting there and I’m whittling this bat, I took a lathe and took all the polish off.
 It's nice and smooth.
 Rick Wise is sitting next to me and says, ‘You know, you can’t use that bat.
 It doesn’t have an emblem on it.’
 So as the game was going I took a magic marker and wrote ‘Louisville Slugger’ on it.
 That's how I kept myself amused."